iusehooks/redhooks/README.md

 bindActionCreators(actionCreators, dispatch)
 ```

-`bindActionCreators` turns an object whose values are [action creator](#action-creator), into an object with the
+`bindActionCreators` turns an object whose values are [action creators](#action-creator) into an object with the
-same keys, but with every function wrapped into a `dispatch` call so they
+same keys, but with every function wrapped in a `dispatch` call so they
 may be invoked directly.

 * `actionCreators` An object whose values are action creator functions or plain objects whose values are action creator functions
-* `dispatch` it is the dispatch function available on your Redhooks store.
+* `dispatch` The dispatch function available on your Redhooks store.

 #### Action creator
 An action creator is a function that creates an action.